-The main functionality is to process evidence from various sources and assess it based on predefined metrics.
+• The main functionality is to process evidence from various sources and assess it based on predefined metrics.
 This includes handling multiple pieces of evidence that reflect resources on different layers, ensuring a comprehensive assessment process.
-The processing of this multi-layered evidence is achieved by representing evidence in a graph-based way.
+The processing of this multi-layered evidence is planned to be achieved by querying evidence with a graph query language.